An unexpected phone call from PSC turned out to be a life-changing moment for your not-so-typical footballer, Laurie Bell.

 I got permission from Karlslunds to go home and play over the winter, which is something I would recommend to any players who sign in Scandinavia, where seasons are relatively short.
 I signed on temporary terms for Macclesfield Town, with whom I trained every morning and competed for a place on matchdays.
 The National League is of a very high standard these days and I was proud to make a few appearances for the Silkmen, a local club of mine.
 I was also playing for Hyde United, another really well-run semi-pro side.
 When I didn’t play for Macclesfield, I played for Hyde.
 We went on a great run at Hyde – surging up the table away from relegation danger, transforming into play-off hopefuls.
 I had tempting offers to stay in England, and it was a little bittersweet to leave, but I was in constant touch with Karlslunds and excited to start a new season and continue the project we’re building here.
 So here I am.

 You have played in England, the USA and Sweden.
-Which is your favourite country?
+Which is your favorite country?

 A number of your football articles went viral on the internet, tell us more about them and how you ended up writing for a number of national publications and websites…